Dataset Condensation with Distribution Matching: Experiments

 \subsection{Comparison to the State-of-the-art}

 \paragraph{Competitors.} We compare our method to three standard coreset selection methods, namely, Random Selection, Herding \cite{chen2010super, rebuffi2017icarl, castro2018end, belouadah2020scail} and Forgetting \cite{toneva2019empirical}.
-Herding method greedily adds samples into the coreset so that the mean vector is approaching the whole dataset mean. \citet{toneva2019empirical} count how many times a training sample is learned and then forgotten during network training.
+Herding method greedily adds samples into the coreset so that the mean vector is approaching the whole dataset mean.
+Toneva \emph{et al.} \cite{toneva2019empirical} count how many times a training sample is learned and then forgotten during network training.
 The samples that are less forgetful can be dropped.
 We also compare to four state-of-the-art training set synthesis methods, namely, DD~\cite{wang2018dataset}, LD~\cite{bohdal2020flexible}, DC~\cite{zhao2021DC} and DSA~\cite{zhao2021DSA}.
-More comparison to \cite{such2020generative, nguyen2021dataset, nguyen2021dataset2} can be found in the appendix.
+Note that we are aware of concurrent works~\cite{lee2022dataset, kim2022dataset, cazenavette2022distillation} that largely improves the existing bilevel optimization based dataset condensation solutions.
+Unlike them, we contribute the first solution that has neither bi-level optimization nor second-order derivative, and provide a different training cost/performance tradeoff.
+Compared to them, our method is significantly simpler and faster.
+Thus, it is able to scale to large settings \ie learning 1250 images per class for CIFAR10 and large datasets \ie ImageNet-1K, while these concurrent works can't.
+More detailed comparison and discussion to other methods \cite{such2020generative, nguyen2021dataset, nguyen2021dataset2}, MMD baseline \cite{gretton2012kernel} and generative baselines including DC-VAE \cite{parmar2021dual}, BigGAN \cite{brock2018large} and GMMN \cite{li2015generative} can be found in the appendix.

 \paragraph{Performance Comparison.} Here we evaluate our method on MNIST, CIFAR10 and CIFAR100 datasets and report the results in \Cref{tab:sota}.
 Among the coreset selection methods, Herding performances the best in most settings.
 Especially, when small synthetic sets are learned, Herding method performs significantly better.
 For example, Herding achieves 8.4\% testing accuracy when learning 1 image/class synthetic set on CIFAR100, while Random and Forgetting obtains only 4.2\% and 4.5\% testing accuracies respectively.